-The event of the week in the U.S.A. is, of course, Thanksgiving.
+The big food event of the week is, of course, Thanksgiving.
 In the United States this week we give a great big collective thanks-and for most of us that will be for and with the sacrificial offering of a Pre-Columbian New World bird that has been industrialized to the point where it cannot reproduce without the help of humans, and to grow quickly to the point where it can barely walk.
 But that stuffed bird might be appropriate, even symbolic (speaking of food symbolism) for the U.S.A. celebration where the participants themselves can often barely walk after eating the sacrificial primal bird and all its trimmings and accompanying dishes.
-So enjoy that, with a Pre-Columbian cigar if you are so inclined, as you relax on World Buy Nothing Day (aka "Black Friday").
+So enjoy that, with a Pre-Columbian cigar if you are so inclined, but don't forget this year (if you're celebrating Thanksgiving this week) your Thanksgiving Day is also an Anthropology of Food Lab Day, and we look forward to your report as you relax on World Buy Nothing Day (aka "Black Friday").